-As of April 1, 2011, a total of \$448.02 million of Urban Renewal and Redevelopment Bonds are outstanding including bonds issued for eight of the City's 11 urban renewal areas.
+As of August 1, 2011 a total of \$419.1 million of Urban Renewal and Redevelopment Bonds are outstanding for nine urban renewal areas.
 All of these obligations are paid from tax increment revenues generated from the respective urban renewal areas.
-No additional City revenues are pledged to the repayment of these bonds and these bonds are not secured by the City's General Fund.
+No additional City revenues are pledged to the repayment of these bonds.
+On August 11, 2011, the City issued \$46.135 million of Interstate Corridor Urban Renewal and Redevelopment Bonds.
+Proceeds of this issue repaid the \$43.353 million balance on a line of credit established for the Interstate Corridor urban renewal area.